Jump Power 7.5 x 10 ft In-ground Rectangle Trampoline with Patented Safety Net Wire Enclosure System – European Design

 Mat & Bounce

 However, bounce can be compromised if there is insufficient airflow in the hole.
 You can recognize whether that’s the case if the mat becomes very stiff and hard to bounce on.
 Make sure to ensure airflow by installing flexible piping from a few feet from the trampoline to the hole below it.
 Setting it up by leaving some distance between the trampoline and the hole wall can be dangerous, so stick to best-practices.

-There is a below-average number of springs, but they are quite long so it evens out.
+There is a below-average number of springs, but trampoline is not so big anyway, so it evens out.
 Overall, you get 58 springs that are 6.5” long.
 Those springs shouldn’t rust – although that’s just a pinky promise from the manufacturer.

 The warranty is 5 years on the frame and 180 days on all other parts – more than some other high-profile manufacturers offer.
-The manufacturer can be reached via Facebook, along with the official channels listed in the instructions leaflet.
+The manufacturer can be reached via official channels listed in the instructions leaflet.
 They don’t have a website, so your best option would be to use Amazon warranty claim service.

 This is where things get interesting.
 While an in-ground trampoline is nice, digging a 3-foot deep hole most decidedly isn’t.
 Now if you’ve dug a hole for some reason (gold mining?
 We don’t judge) it could fit with minimal adjustment.
 The hole can be bowl-shaped, but it should be deepest at the center.
 However, if you don’t have a hole handy, think long and hard about whether you’re ready to commit – if you decide to move the trampoline, you’re still left with a huge hole in your yard!

-The trampoline itself can be assembled within 90 minutes and the process is not much different compared to regular trampolines.
+The trampoline itself can be assembled within 90 minutes and the process is not much different compared to standard outdoor trampolines.

 Now, what to make of this trampoline?
 It’s a solid piece of equipment, but there’s a reason why in-ground trampolines aren’t that popular.
 They require plenty of preparation and not many people have time for that.
 At least installation is painless.

-Taking that into consideration, it’s a fine mid-range trampoline with an interesting design and a very adequate price but we can’t get over low number of springs.
+Taking that into consideration, it’s a mid-range trampoline with an interesting design and a very adequate price but we can’t get over low number of springs.
 Nevertheless, it does have some of that high-end flair with its design and quality mat.
 It is quite small, though – but there’s no room to nitpick.
 In-ground trampolines are rare, and rectangular ones even more so.
 If you’re set on buying one, you might as well settle on this baby.